Parkour-Labs/dust/docs/state-management-theory.md

   $\conc$ $\text{Graph}(V,E,X,Y)$ is gamma-joinable.
   *-- By previous results (products of joinable state spaces are joinable, so are gamma-joinable; although more efficient implementation exists).*
   *-- Remark: a LWW-graph is just a product of many LWW-registers.
 A special value $\bot$ is used to indicate absence of a particular vertex or edge.
 In case an edge has a normal value but one of its endpoints has value $\bot$ (i.e. marked as absent), the edge is disregarded.*

+## Quotient of histories

+- TODO: spell out the theory of (decentralised) OT
+- TODO: derive CP1 and CP2 from well-definedness of functions on quotient structures